PLSysSec/deterministic-memsafety/README.md

 # DMS LLVM fork

-DMS implementation is at `llvm/lib/Transforms/Utils/DMS.cpp`, and DMS tests are at `llvm/test/Transforms/DMS`.
+DMS implementation is at `llvm/lib/Transforms/Utils/DMS.cpp`, DMS runtime is at `compiler-rt/lib/dms/DMS.cpp`, and DMS tests are at `llvm/test/Transforms/DMS`.

 ## Building